LispEngineer/EthernetRepeater/README.md

 * Simple RGMII RX interface
   * Handle all 3 speeds
+  * Receive frame bytes into a RAM buffer
+    * Rotate receives through multiple buffers
+    * Check frame CRC
+    * Include flags on the received frames
+  * Handle non-nibble/byte aligned receives (?)

+* Enable reduced preamble mode for Management Interface?

 * Simulate the PHY side of the Management Interface (for reads)

-* Enable reduced preamble mode for Management Interface?
+* Simulate the MAC/PHY side of TX/RX

 ## User Interface